Table of Content

 Everything about moving is stressful, from visiting the new location to packing to the actual moving day itself.
 When emotions run high, patience can run thin and fights can break out.
 To avoid this, be sure to take breaks during the process.
 Take some time to get out of the house as a family.
 Watch a movie, go get ice cream, or even enjoy a nice day at the park.
 The most important thing is to minimize tension so the move can go as smoothly as possible.

-Prepare Your Pets
+Prepare Your Pets for the Big Day

 If you have pets, they’ll feel the stress of moving day too.
 Pets can feel your stress and anxiety, so try your best to remain calm and patient on the days leading up to moving day.
 Make sure your pets have somewhere comfortable to rest (such as a kennel or crate) while you are packing.
 Come moving day, it’s a good idea to have a friend or relative watch your pets so they don’t get in the way of the movers.
 After you’ve moved in, introduce your pet to the new location slowly and calmly.
 Prepare a cozy spot for them to rest or hide while they get adjusted to the new house.
 Make sure to secure all entrances to prevent them from escaping.
 Above all, be patient.
 It is not uncommon for pets to have a few accidents around the house because they are stressed.